StanciuDragosIoan/note_take_v1/README.md

 This is a note taking application

-In the howTo directory you find a howTo.html which shows you how to actually build the application.
+In the howTo directory you find an index.html which shows you how to actually build the application.

 This is one of the articles for my blog